好室智造所 | 史上最「廢」的行動策展開跑中

 What is the key to transforming construction waste?
 For META Design, it isn’t about simply turning discarded materials into objects.
 The process begins with observing the material—understanding its qualities, and then finding the right point for design.
 Each piece becomes a kind of dialogue with the material itself.

 Every trip to collect materials feels like a race against time.
 What you see at the construction site today might be gone by tomorrow—nothing waits, because the work has to keep moving.
+One day at the Xinzhuang site, the META team noticed a row of painted construction fences—large panels used to enclose the site—discarded in an overgrown field.
+Without hesitation, they decided to take them back for reuse.
+Under the glow of the setting sun, a group of men carried the abandoned fences through the tall silvergrass—a scene that felt oddly surreal.

 The Construction Waste Upcycling Project was a first-time challenge for everyone involved.
 For us, it was the first step in putting the FGN spirit into practice.
 For our partner, META Design, it was their first attempt to explore the reuse potential of construction waste.
 And for the interior design and renovation company in charge of Farglory’s workplace transformation, it was also their first experience of this kind.